mmonj/class-notes/docs/CSCI 343 - Computer Architecture/notes/Notes May 8 - Cache Performance.md

 ## Problem Statement

-Assume that main memory accesses take 70 ns and that memory accesses are 36% of all instructions.
-The following table shows data for the L1 cache attached to processor P1.
+Assume that main memory accesses take **70ns** and that memory accesses are **36%** of all instructions.
+The following table shows data for the L1 cache attached to processor P1:

 | Processor | L1 Miss Rate | L1 Hit Time |
 | --------- | ------------ | ----------- |